 - 5. Closure of schools, including an analysis of: - a.
-The impact on student learning and methods to ensure continuity of instruction - b.
+The impact on student learning and methods to ensure continuity of instruction Emergencies and Disaster Preparedness Plan Administrative Regulation 3516 Page 3 of 3 - b.
 How to provide for continuity of operations for essential central office functions, such as payroll and ongoing communication with students and parents/guardians - 6.
 Communication among staff, parents/guardians, the Governing Board, other governmental agencies, and the media during an emergency, including: - a.
 Identification of spokesperson(s) - b.
 Development and testing of communication platforms, such as hotlines, telephone trees, and web sites - c.
-Development of methods to ensure that communications are, to the extent practicable, in a language and format that is easy for parents/guardians to understand - d.
+Development of methods to ensure that communications are, to the extent practicable, in a language and format that is easy for parents/guardians to understand d.
 Distribution of information about district and school site emergency procedures to staff, students, and parents/guardians - 7.
 Cooperation with other state and local agencies, including: - a.
 Development of guidelines for law enforcement involvement and intervention - b.
 Collaboration with the local health department, including development of a tracking system to alert the local health department to a substantial increase of student or staff absenteeism as indicative of a potential outbreak of an infectious disease - 8.
-Steps to be taken after the disaster or emergency, including:

-Inspection of school facilities a.

-Provision of mental health services for students and staff, as needed b.
+Steps to be taken after the disaster or emergency, including: - a.
+Inspection of school facilities - b.
+Provision of mental health services for students and staff, as needed